jcnelson/poxl/citycoin-prd.md

 ### Executive Summary

-The city coin will leverage the properties of the Proof of Transfer (PoX) consensus mechanism of the Stacks blockchain, programmed through a smart contract in Clarity, as a way to generate new funding and wealth building opportunities for the city, its inhabitants, and its supporters.
+The CityCoin will leverage the properties of the Proof of Transfer (PoX) consensus mechanism of the Stacks blockchain, programmed through a smart contract in Clarity, as a way to generate new funding and wealth building opportunities for the city, its inhabitants, and its supporters.

-The city coin will not have its own blockchain, but rather will exist on the Stacks blockchain as a fungible token adhering to the SIP-010 standard.
+The CityCoin will not have its own blockchain, but rather will exist on the Stacks blockchain as a fungible token adhering to the SIP-010 standard.
 The Stacks blockchain is a layer one blockchain that settles on top of the Bitcoin blockchain, inheriting its security.

-The city coin will not have an initial coin offering (ICO), but instead will be fairly mined in competition with anyone who wishes to interact with the contract, and following a diminishing issuance schedule similar to that of Bitcoin and Stacks.
+The CityCoin will not have an initial coin offering (ICO), but instead will be fairly mined in competition with anyone who wishes to interact with the contract, and following a diminishing issuance schedule similar to that of Bitcoin and Stacks.

 When miners submit a transaction to the contract, 30% of the STX spent will be sent to the designated city's wallet overseen by a trusted third party custodian.
 The remaining 70% of the spent STX will be distributed to the city's coin holders who lock their tokens in support of the initiative.